This is a story of two mistakes with eternal consequences. They happened almost exactly three years ago, but I’ve never written about them publicly.

 Eternity is a long time, or so we’re told.
 Eternal resting places?
 Not so much.

 There is no polite or easy way to say this: they buried my dad in the wrong hole.
 Or, better put, they buried him in the right hole, but it was somebody else’s hole.
+To ensure this doesn’t happen to your loved one click here to view a very reputable funeral home.

 Lo, just a few days after the funeral director buried my father, someone visited the cemetery to discover that her eternal resting place had become my dad’s eternal resting place.
 There had been what was dubbed “a clerical error” in the sales files.
 There was no choice but to “move” my dad.